-The key difference between \sys and this line of work is twofold: (1) Adversarial inputs only focus on \textit{checking one type of safety property} by adding adversarial perturbations.
-By contrast, \sys is a general verification framework that supports a broad set of safety properties with more realistic transformations that even weak attackers might be able to induce; and (2) Unlike any of the adversarial machine learning projects, \sys can ensure non-existence of inputs that violate a given safety property for state-of-the-art ML systems.
+The key difference between \sys and this line of work is twofold: (1) adversarial inputs only focus \textit{generating one type of test case} by adding adversarial noises/perturbations) and check if target ML models behave unexpectedly.
+By contrast, \sys is a general safety property verification framework that supports a broad set of safety properties with more realistic transformations that even weak attackers might be able to induce; and (2) unlike any of the adversarial machine learning projects, \sys can ensure non-existence of inputs that violate a given safety property for state-of-the-art ML systems.